Do you have questions about the Cabbage Soup Diet?…

 Like Splenda, even though it may have no calories, it still has artificial ingredients, including complex sugars, that we want to avoid.
 Flavor your water with lemon slices, watermelon cubes, sprigs of mint, or whatever you like that is fresh!

 Get over it quickly and continue on with the program.
 You don’t need to go back to Day 1.
 Just finish up the day you were on and move on to the next day.
-If cheating on diets is something you’re prone to do often, you may want to consider a supplemental program to help you stick to the plan of your choice, Cabbage Soup or not.

 I suggest you cheat small with whatever food you are craving.
 Personally, I always crave protein on days 1-3 so if I cheat I cook one egg or eat a piece of cheese.
 Go for a healthy cheat, not a giant piece of cake or something like that!